OFFICE LOCATION:

 Recent years have seen an increased number of Americans turn to bankruptcy as a means of getting out of debt.
-Bankruptcy can be a very technical and fearful prospect for many people, but also a very beneficial one.
-If you are considering turning to bankruptcy as a way to address mounting debts, speak to an experienced attorney first, before settling on course of action.
+Bankruptcy can be a very technical and fearful prospect for many people, but also a very beneficial one if you find yourself overwhelmed by debt and unable to repay the balance.
+If you are considering turning to bankruptcy as a way to address mounting debts, speak to experienced bankruptcy attorneys first, before settling on course of action.
+Van Hoof & Schneider Law Firm of Little Chute, WI is proud to offer some of the area’s best lawyers and legal support to folks in need of bankruptcy support.

 Chapter 7, sometimes called “liquidation bankruptcy,” is perhaps the most common form of bankruptcy for individuals and small businesses.
 Under Chapter 7, most debts and debt collection practices are halted while a debtor’s assets are tallied and distributed.
 At the end of a proscribed period, the debtor has their debts discharged, and they are given a “fresh start.”

 There are other requirements as well, including undergoing credit counseling and meeting with a trustee overseeing the process.
 If the petition is approved, an order to stay existing debts is issued by the court.
 The court uses your non-exempt assets to satisfy those debts, after which they are discharged and you have a “fresh start.”
+These steps may seem overwhelming or confusing, but the bankruptcy lawyers at Van Hoof & Schneider Law Firm are here to help guide you through this legal process.

 Wisconsin’s Chapter 128 is a valuable tool for Wisconsinites seeking to get out of debt.
 Under this option, someone in debt can get back to financial health through a repayment plan filed with the court.
 In operation, it is similar to filing for federal bankruptcy under Chapter 13.